bbc/simorgh/docs/Test-Strategy-Info.md

 - Test runtime
 - How flaky the test would be (how often the test will fail due to external conditions such as timing out)
 - Realistic environment (does it mock the browser behaviour)
-- Client/Server side rendered (as with JSDom in integration testing, it doesn’t entirely emulate a web browser so client side rendered components have to tested using cypress)
+- Client/Server side rendered (as with JSDom in integration testing, it doesn’t entirely emulate a web browser so client side rendered components have to be tested using cypress)

 ## Integration tests: